 Yes, Google has stated that speed isn’t a “major ranking factor,” but their own research contradicts this, showing that fast, easy-to-use websites convert better.

-Slow, buggy websites turn customers away instantly:
+Slow, buggy websites turn customers away instantly.
+Look for these red flags:

-• A 10-second mobile load time results in goodbye customers
+• A 10-second mobile load time

 The Bottom Line